gcallah/BookReviews/nisbet.md

 And he says that in the English Civil War the Puritans fought against the "Catholic Stuart monarchy" (233), but while Charles I married a Catholic, he was not himself one.

-Furthermore, and unfortunately, in preparing this text for its new publication, a number of typos have crept in, such as rendering what must have been "no  mere exercise" as "no men exercise" (p.
+Furthermore, and unfortunately, in preparing this text with OCR for its new publication, a number of errors have crept in, such as rendering what must have been "no  mere exercise" as "no men exercise" (p.
 60) and "ends that he could imagine" winds up "ends that lie could imagine" (p.
 207).

-Perhaps the most outstanding aspect of this work is Nisbet's ability to enter into the thought process of each of the social philosophers he discusses, and demonstrate how, from their point of view, their approach to society seemed reasonable.
-Even an advocate of revolutionary violence against white people (which I assume Nisbet knew he himself was) such as
+In any case, perhaps the most outstanding aspect of this work is Nisbet's ability to enter into the thought process of each of the social philosophers he discusses, and demonstrate how, from their point of view, their approach to society seemed reasonable.
+Even an advocate of revolutionary violence against white people (which I assume Nisbet knew he himself was), such as
 Frantz Fanon, is described as brilliant.

 Nisbet is certainly underappreciated today, as he is one of the great "social philosophers" himself, offering us a novel and enlightening platform of understanding from which to view our social lives.
-One can only hope that this book will go someway to remedy that lacuna.
+One can only hope that this book will go some distance in remedying that lacuna.